x-govuk/x-govuk.github.io/posts/contributing-to-govuk-design-system.md

 I initiated this contribution almost two years ago when working on a service that was switching to using its own sign in system to avoid relying upon an off-the-shelf authentication service which was hard to maintain.

-As the service was quite sensitive, we decided to require a text message confirmation code when signing in – sometimes known as two factor authentication.
+As the service was sensitive, we chose to use a text message confirmation code when signing in – sometimes known as two factor authentication.

 The pattern of sending and requesting an SMS code is quite well established, used by many services in and out of government.